 Las Vegas, Sin City, the city that never sleeps, whatever you want to call this vacation hub, this amazing Nevada city is a place that almost everyone wants to experience in their lifetime.
-Of course, if you are a pet owner, planning any kind of getaway means figuring out what to do with your pet – get a pet sitter, find a place to board – or bring them with.
+Of course, if you are a pet owner, planning any kind of getaway means figuring out what to do with your pet – get a pet sitter, find a place to board – or bring them with you.
+But – can you bring a dog into a Las Vegas casino?

-But – are dogs allowed in Las Vegas casinos?
-There are now many dog-friendly casinos in Las Vegas that will allow your pet to stay with you in your hotel room.
+There are many dog-friendly casinos in Las Vegas that will allow your pet to stay with you in your hotel room.
 However, dogs are generally not allowed in most other areas of the property.
-The only exception to this rule is in regard to service dogs.
-Service animals are allowed to go anywhere with you in a casino.
+The only exception to this rule is regarding service dogs.
+Service animals are allowed to go anywhere in a casino.

-If your dog is certified as a service or emotional support pet, they should be allowed to go with you throughout the casino.
+If your dog is certified as a service or emotional support pet, they should be allowed to accompany you throughout the casino.
 In fact, the Americans with Disabilities Act (ADA) makes it illegal for you to be asked to leave an area if your pet is a properly behaving service dog.
-However, even if your pup is not a service dog, many hotels in Las Vegas are pet-friendly, they simply may not allow dogs in the actual casino areas.
+However, even if your pup is not a service dog, many hotels in Las Vegas are pet-friendly and will welcome you and your pet for a stay.

 Service Dogs in Las Vegas Casinos

-Service dogs are the biggest exception to any rules that casinos may have regarding pets.
-While some hotels are very pet-friendly, they do not allow the dog to enter the casino area.
-Dogs must stay in the designated areas (pet friendly hotels have specific outdoor areas for animals to relieve themselves).
+Service dogs are the biggest exception to any rules casinos may have regarding pets.
+While some hotels are very pet-friendly, they do not allow dogs to enter the casino area.
+Dogs must stay in the designated areas (pet-friendly hotels have specific outdoor areas for animals to relieve themselves).
 However, service dogs are allowed in pretty much every area of the hotel or casino because they are legally allowed to assist their owners.

 However, if your pet is not clearly marked as a service or emotional support pet, they can ask if your pet is needed because of a disability.
 They may also ask what work or tasks your animal has been trained to do.
-To avoid any questions, you simply need to keep any service pets marked with the traditional vests or harnesses.
+To avoid any questions, you need to keep any service pets marked with traditional vests or harnesses showing their designation.

 Also, the only big exception to the ADA rules would be if your pet is misbehaving or causing an issue at the casino, which most trained service pets will not do.
 However, if your pet is causing a major disruption or has endangered other guests in any way, you may be asked to remove your pet for safety issues.